Forward Guidance

 Overall these labels are more theoretical.
 In practice, most investors find "calendar-based vs state-contingent" more intuitive.

-By releasing signals in advance, the central bank lets markets absorb upcoming policy changes slowly.
-That prevents panicked selling in stocks or FX on the day of a hike or cut and helps preserve system resilience.
+By releasing signals in advance, a central bank lets markets absorb possible policy changes gradually.
+This can reduce the risk of abrupt reactions in equities, FX, and bond markets on the day of a rate decision.

 Benefit 2: Strengthening the Impact of Policy

-Even without moving rates, a clear stance delivered through guidance can push long-term rates (such as mortgage rates or corporate funding costs) ahead of time.
-The bank can begin shaping the economy without any actual action.
+Even without moving rates, a clear stance delivered through guidance can influence long-term rates such as mortgage rates or corporate funding costs.
+This allows policy expectations to affect financial conditions before the next formal decision.

 4. Practical Impact for Investors